mulesoft-labs/mule-match/README.md

 ### Getting Started

-Run the following commands to set up the app:
+Run the following commands to set up the app
 ```
 npm install